amoschou218/class-notes/haiku.md

     line3 --> id3
 ```

 Can you find two examples of Haiku poetry (Or even write one yourself)?
 Draw the flow chart.
 Write the Python code.
+You can look for some examples from this site or search the internet yourself: https://www.weareteachers.com/haiku-poems-for-kids/